neurohackademy/nh2022-curriculum/ganz-petbids/README.md

 1) First, I will introduce you quickly to the PET BIDS format
 2) Then, I will show you how to convert a positron emission tomography dataset into PET BIDS format using the [PET2BIDS](https://github.com/openneuropet/PET2BIDS) converter.
 A much more extended version of the conversion part of this this tutorial can be found in the [BIDS Starter Kit](https://bids-standard.github.io/bids-starter-kit/).
-3) Finally, we will run a single PET analysis (a simple kinetic modelling analysis) with a simple processing pipeline developed based on PETSurfer.
+3) Finally, we will go through the steps needed to run a single PET analysis (a simple kinetic modelling analysis) with a simple processing pipeline developed based on PETSurfer.
 A more extensive description of the tutorial is given in the [PET_pipelines](https://github.com/openneuropet/PET_pipelines/tree/main/pyPetSurfer) repository.
+Unfortunately, we will not be able to run the full analysis on the Jupyter Hub, but it would anyways take too long.

 ## Preparations